-An estimated 50 to 80 percent of people with chronic pain have ongoing sleep difficulties.
-Studies show that inadequate sleep, however, can exacerbate pain.
+An estimated 50 percent of people with chronic

+pain have ongoing sleep difficulties.
+Studies show that inadequate sleep can exacerbate pain.
 Here are some tips for ensuring you get a good night's rest despite pain.

 - Establish a routine.
 Going to bed and waking up at the same time every day-even on the weekends-reinforces the natural sleep-wake cycle in your body.
-You can also help reinforce bedtime by establishing a wind-down routine, e.g. by meditating, reading, or listening to soothing music. - · Create a restful environment.
+Help reinforce bedtime by establishing a wind-down routine. - Consider meditating, reading, or listening to soothing music.
+In addition, you can encourage your natural circadian rhythms by making sure you get enough exposure to sun during the day and limiting exposure to light at night. - Create a restful environment.
 Turn on white noise, use ear plugs, invest in comfortable bedding, and keep the room temperature cool.
-Help support your natural circadian rhythms by getting enough exposure to sun during the day and limiting exposure to light at night.

-• Watch what you eat and drink.
+Try to avoid using electronic devices (TV, smartphones) for at least 30 minutes before bedtime. - Watch what you eat and drink.
 Caffeinated products, sugar, nicotine, or any other stimulants should be avoided for at least four to six hours before you plan to go to sleep.
 Even alcohol, which initially makes you feel tired, makes it harder to get high-quality sleep.

 • Get tired!
 Napping during the day can interfere with sleep at night.
-If you must, limit your snooze to 30 minutes, and give yourself at least four hours between the nap and bedtime.
+If you must, limit your naps to 30 minutes, and give yourself at least four hours between a nap and bedtime.
 In addition, even gentle exercise during the day helps tire out your body and can foster better sleep at night.